Using Antibiotics Wisely

 Physicians/nurse practitioners/pharmacists: Don’t treat a UTI for excessive durations.
 Empiric antibiotic choice should be based on resident tolerance, renal function, and local/institutional resistance pattern (antibiogram) where available.
 Duration of therapy depends on the UTI syndrome: uncomplicated cystitis is 3–5 days depending on the antibiotic chosen; complicated cystitis (male resident, catheterized residents, urological abnormalities) requires 7 days; acute pyelonephritis can generally be treated for 7 days.

 Nurses/physicians/nurse practitioners/pharmacists: Don’t forget to reassess the need for antibiotic therapy within 3 days of starting antibiotics to check antibiotic sensitivity results and that the resident is improving.
-Urine culture results should be reviewed and antibiotic therapy adjusted according to culture result and sensitivity testing.
-Antibiotic therapy should be stopped if result of the urine culture collected before antibiotics is negative.
+Urine culture results should be reviewed and antibiotic therapy adjusted according to culture results and sensitivity testing.
+Antibiotic therapy should be stopped if the result of the urine culture collected before antibiotics is negative.
 An alternate diagnosis should be considered for residents without improvement despite 3 days of effective therapy.
 Don’t repeat urine culture (test of cure) for residents who have improved or completed their treatment course.

 Emergency medicine physicians and nurse practitioners: Don’t routinely screen residents from LTC homes with a urinalysis/urine dipstick unless minimum criteria (see Practice Change Recommendation #5) for a UTI are present.
-Look for alternate explanations for change in clinical status, refer to Practice Change Recommendation #3.
+Look for alternate explanations for the change in clinical status, refer to Practice Change Recommendation #3.

 - Practice Change Handout: This handout includes practice change recommendations to help optimize your antibiotic prescribing for asymptomatic bacteriuria in long-term care settings.